Return to Dark Castle

 Return to Dark Castle is a 2008 platform game for Mac OS X developed by Z Sculpt.
-It is the third and final game in the Dark Castle series, following Dark Castle (1986) and Beyond Dark Castle (1987).
-Development on the game, begun in 1996, was notoriously protracted, and the game was often labeled vaporware.
+It is the third game in the Dark Castle series, following Dark Castle (1986) and Beyond Dark Castle (1987) originally created by Mark Pierce, Jonathan Gay and Eric Zocher and published by Silicon Beach Software.

+Development on the RTDC, begun in 1996, was notoriously protracted, and the game was often labeled vaporware.
 Return to Dark Castle was originally scheduled to be released in Winter 2000, but was not released until March 14, 2008.
 It brought colour to the original black and white graphics, integrated the gameplay and all 30 levels of both the original games, and added 50 new levels.
 In February 2011, Super Happy Fun Fun, Inc. released an updated version of the game on the Mac App Store.

+In November of 2025, Return to Dark Castle showed up on Steam.
+On March 3, 2026, Return to Dark Castle released on Steam for Windows and Linux, and on the Mac App Store for Mac OS X.

 Plot

 The player fights their way through various areas, inside and around the Dark Castle, in an attempt to defeat the Black Knight.
 The player's character, named Bryant by default, is the nephew of Duncan, the protagonist of the earlier Dark Castle games.
 In the game's intro, it is revealed that Duncan never returned from his quest to the Dark Castle.
 Bryant now approaches the castle in an attempt to succeed where Duncan had apparently failed.
 Bryant must collect 10 orbs hidden around the castle (similar to the orbs from Beyond Dark Castle) before he can confront the Black Knight.

 If Bryant defeats the Black Knight on any difficulty other than advanced, the Black Knight chides him for wanting an ending but expending too little effort.
 If Bryant defeats the Black Knight on advanced difficulty, the Black Knight's armor is knocked off, revealing Duncan, now old and with gray hair and beard.
 Duncan and Bryant are forced to flee the castle, as the Black Knight's armor had imprisoned Duncan and now threatens to imprison them anew.
 Duncan and Bryant descend a rope to the Black Knight's Pier and there board a ship to visit an unnamed destination that Duncan always wanted to see.